-The Fund, for each Sub-Fund, may enter into repurchase agreement transactions which consist of the purchase and sale of securities with a clause reserving the seller the right or the obligation to repurchase from the acquirer the securities sold at a price and term specified by the two parties in their contractual arrangement.
+The Fund, for each Sub-Fund, will enter into repurchase agreement transactions as may be further described in the relevant Sub-Fund's appendix, which consist of the purchase and sale of securities with a clause reserving the seller the right or the obligation to repurchase from the acquirer the securities sold at a price and term specified by the two parties in their contractual arrangement.

 The Fund, for each Sub-Fund, can act either as purchaser or seller in repurchase agreement transactions or a series of continuing repurchase transactions.
-Its involvement in such transactions is, however, subject to the following rules:
+Except in respect of the Money